Are Clipless Pedals Worth It? 3 Reasons Why You Should Consider Them

 I recommend buying pedals from renowned brands like Shimano, Look, Wahoo Speedplay, Crankbrothers, etc.

-I have a bad experience with cheap clipless pedals.
-They failed me during a sprint.
-As a result, I crashed and broke my collarbone.
+I had a bad experience with cheap clipless pedals.
+They failed me during a sprint, and I crashed and broke my collarbone.

-Remember, you have to use clipless pedals with cycling shoes that have soles compatible with cycling cleats.
+Remember, you have to use clipless pedals with cycling shoes that are compatible with cycling cleats.
 So, the initial costs can be pretty high.

 In the long run, you will also need to replace the cleats from time to time.